 - is not performing the type of work for which a license from the Contractor's State License Board is required.

-Construction industry subcontractors are exempt from the ABC test.
+Construction industry subcontractors are exempt from the ABC test in California.
 They qualify as ICs if they pass the Borello test and satisfy the following criteria:

 - the subcontract is in writing